arpanbiswas52/varTBO/README.md

 <b>Note*</b> the deep learning kernel (dKL) function in this architecture is developed by Maxim Ziatdinov (in AtomAI Python library).
 Details on dkL model can be found here https://atomai.readthedocs.io/en/latest/atomai_models.html#atomai.models.dklGPR

+**Please feel free to use these notebooks for your research, however, please cite the github link**

 <i> Please let me know if you have questions, find any bugs, issues, or want another option/feature added at either biswasar@ornl.gov, arpanbiswas52@gmail.com.